 It makes it easier for them to build good oral habits

 You might also receive a prescription for some lifestyle changes during that first appointment.
 Follow this, and your child won’t just avoid bad oral problems—they might just have an advantage when it comes to oral health.

 If your child’s pediatric dentist doesn’t find any problems during the first visit, the next appointment typically happens six months later.
 Having an appointment every six months, then, allows their dentist to track their dental progress.
-By doing this, they can see which parts of their routine works and which do not.
+By doing this, they can see which parts of their routine work and which do not.
 After all, your child deserves to have the best smile they can get—and their pediatric dentist is out to do just that.

 During a first visit, your child may only take a few minutes.
-The dentist will check the child’s teeth for indication of dental caries, and general assessment of his oral health.
+The dentist will check the child’s teeth for indication of dental caries and general assessment of their oral health.
 Also, the dentist will check for the child’s bite, oral tissues, jaw, and gums.
 Your child may also undergo cleaning.

 - As a parent, you might be anxious in bringing your child to a foreign place with all the machines and instruments (and a dentist wearing funny looking binocular like glasses).
-However, it will be best to keep your composure and stay calm because children tend to turn to their parents for signals regarding a new situation.
+However, it will be best to keep your composure and stay calm.
+After all, children tend to turn to their parents for signals regarding a new situation.
 If your child saw you being apprehensive, they will sense it.

 - Comforting your child with words such as, “Don’t be afraid” or “It’s alright” is doing more harm than good.
 They may begin to think that there is something they should be afraid of and that there is an imminent danger.

 - Act normal.
-Talk to your child about how going to the dentist is part everyone’s life.
+Talk to your child about how going to the dentist is part of everyone’s life.
 You can also use stories or toys to help them understand the situation and the need to visit the dentist.

 - Encourage your child to enjoy the experience by telling them good stories about dentists and what they might enjoy in the dental office.